Location: South Africa

 Travel & Accommodation

-During your experience you will be staying at the house nestled at the top of the hills above Scottburgh.
+During your experience you will be staying at the house nestled in Scottburgh.
 The accommodation is dorm style (with bunk beds) in the house and there is an open living area and ample room to relax outside.
 All bedding is provided but you’ll need to bring towels.
 There is electricity and running drinkable water.
 The toilets and showers are shared.
 There’s, a relaxation area and a swimming pool where many wonderful moments can be shared.

 The house is a short walk, or taxi drive, from Scottburgh where you can find a shops, restaurants and bars.
 While on the project, you will enjoy three meals a day (six days a week – Sundays volunteers eat out or cook for themselves) overlooking the swimming pool.
 For breakfast you can choose from cereals, bread, fruit, yogurt, and spreads.
 Lunch includes sandwiches, salads, omelettes and pasta.
 Dinner is a cooked meal which may be pasta, a local dish, chicken or stew.
 Vegetarian diets and most food allergies can be taken into consideration.